alexfigliolia/galena/README.md

 # Galena
 Lightning fast platform agnostic state!
-Galena is a one-stop-shop for creating reactive state that supports your global application or singular isolated features.
+Galena is a one-stop-shop for creating reactive state that supports your global application or individually isolated features.
 Galena operates on the premise of pub-sub and mutability allowing for significantly higher performance over more traditional state management utilities.

-In Galena, instances of State can be declared up-front or on-demand and will automatically register on your global application state.
-This creates a true single-source-of-true style of state without implicating performance or the complexity of maintenance!
+In Galena, your state architecture is a composition of reactive units that can be declared at any point in your application lifecycle.
+Your units of state can exist in isolation (similar to React Contexts) or as part of one or more global application states (similar to Redux).
+Galena offers a global application state solution that supports on-demand initialization, performant updates, and rich development API - without tons of boilerplate!

 ## Getting Started